Japan autumn leaves

 Use the infographic above to figure out the prime viewing times around the country.
-And with Japan’s total forest cover at 67%, the newly red, yellow and orange greenery are never too far.
-If you’re in the Tokyo area, check out our Tokyo and Kanto area autumn leaves infographics.
+With Japan’s total forest cover at 67%, the newly red, yellow and orange greenery is never too far away.
+If you’re in the Tokyo area, be sure to check out our Tokyo autumn leaves viewing guide.

 Have a favorite spot to see autumn leaves in Japan?
 Leave it in the comments section!

 This post was last updated by Carey Finn on October 5, 2017.